ligato/cn-infra/README.md

 plane for cloud-native Virtual Network Functions (VNFs).
 Cloud-native VNFs are also known as "CNFs".

-GoDoc can be browsed [online](https://godoc.org/github.com/ligato/cn-infra).

-The tool used for managing third-party dependencies is [Glide](https://github.com/Masterminds/glide).
-After adding or updating a dependency in `glide.yaml` run `make install-dep` to download specified dependencies into the vendor folder.

 If you are interested in contributing, please see the [contribution guidelines](CONTRIBUTING.md).

 # Architecture